ymatevva/FMI-OOP/README.md

 # 📚 Object-Oriented Programming course

-This repository contains materials, homeworks, practicum exercises, and seminars for the course **Object-Oriented Programming".
+This repository contains materials, homeworks, practicum exercises, and seminars for the course **Object-Oriented Programming"**.
 ---

 ## 🔗 Homeworks